Kelly Yang: Biography

-Kelly Yang was born in Hong Kong and emigrated to the United States with her family when she was young.
-She skipped several grades and attended University of California, Berkeley at the age of 13 and graduated with a bachelor's degree in political science.
-She then went on to Harvard Law School and graduated at the age of 20.
-Despite graduating with a Juris Doctor degree, she decided not to practice law.
+Yang was born in Hong Kong and emigrated to the United States with her family when she was six.
+At ten, she was working the front desk at her family's motel in Southern California.
+She entered California State University, Los Angeles at the age of 13, transferred two years later to the University of California, Berkeley, and graduated with a bachelor's degree in political science in 2002.
+She then went on to Harvard Law School, where she received a Juris Doctor degree at the age of 20, but decided not to practice law.

 Yang served as an editorial columnist for the South China Morning Post in Hong Kong from 2010 to 2018 and also founded an after-school writing program for children called The Kelly Yang Project.
+She later returned to coaching children in writing online during the COVID-19 pandemic.